Chicago Memorial Day Tradition · In Development

 HONOR THE FALLEN.
 PUSH YOURSELF.
 DO IT TOGETHER.

-MURPH Festival — Chicago's Military Fitness Festival
+MURPH Festival — Chicago's Memorial Day Wellness, Fitness & Community Festival

 MURPH Festival 2025 — UIC, Chicago